GoogleChromeLabs/puppy-content/content/en-US/api/Serial.md

 **`Serial.onconnect`**

 Called when the port has been connected to the device.
+This method receives an `Event` object.
 This event is only fired for ports associated with removable devices such as those connected via USB.
-The target of this event is the `SerialPort` interface that has been added.
+The target of this event is the `SerialPort` interface that has been connected.
 The user must grant the origin permission to access this device during a call to `requestDevice()` before this event will be fired.

 **`Serial.ondisconnect`**

 Called when the port has been disconnected from the device.
+This method receives an `Event` object.
 This event is only fired for ports associated with removable devices such as those connected via USB.
-The target of this event is the `SerialPort` interface that has been removed.
+The target of this event is the `SerialPort` interface that has been disconnected.
 The user must grant the origin permission to access this device during a call to `requestDevice()` before this event will be fired.

 ## Methods